abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 The last law is called *totality* (or *connexity*) and it mandates that all elements that belong to the order should be comparable - **a ≤ b or b ≤ a**.
 That is, for any two elements, one would always be "bigger" than the other.

-By the way, this law makes the reflexivity law redundant, as it is just a special case of reflexivity when **a** and **b** are one and the same object, but I still want to present it for reasons that will become apparent soon.
+By the way, this law makes the reflexivity law redundant, as reflexivity is just a special case of totality when **a** and **b** are one and the same object, but I still want to present it for reasons that will become apparent soon.

 ![connexity](connexity.svg)